ariksman/azure-notes/azure-resources/storage-account/access_via_managed_identity.md

-Add the WebApp or FunctionApp correct rights to access the Storage account Blob
+Add the WebApp or FunctionApp correct rights to access the Storage account Blob.
+The access required to read and write data is: https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-owner

 ``` json
 "variables": {